julien-rsbrg/julien-rsbrg/README.md

 ###  📫 How to reach me

 I am always open to talk.
-You can reach me on [LinkedIn](https://www.linkedin.com/in/julien-rosenberger-468738225/), or at this email : julien.rosenberger@student-cs.fr
+You can reach me on [LinkedIn](https://www.linkedin.com/in/julien-rosenberger-468738225/), or at this email address: julien.rosenberger@student-cs.fr